In a network, integration of elements and interacting components enables identification of conserved modules and

 It is known to be a pulse generator and response accelerator.
 Two signal pathways function in two opposite ways, one signal activates and the other represses.
 After repression, a pulse dynamics is generated.
 Importantly, it speeds up the activation of any gene, not necessarily a gene of a transcription factor.
 Feedforward regulation shows better regulation than negative feedback.

 6. Multi-output FFLs

 The same regulator controls (regulates) multiple genes of the same system.

 7. Single-input modules (SIM)

-This motif occurs when single gene regulates single set of a gene with no additional regulation.
-This is significant when genes are carrying out specific function and therefore need to be activated in synchronized manner.
+This motif occurs when a single gene regulates a single set of a gene with no additional regulation.
+This is significant when genes are carrying out a specific function and therefore need to be activated in the synchronized manner.

 1. U Alon, Network Motif: theory and experimental approaches, Nature Reviews Genetics 8, 450-461,(June 2007) doi :10.1038

 2. Wuchty S, et al. (2003) Evolutionary conservation of motif constituents in the yeast protein interaction network.
 Nat Genet 35(2):176-92.